How Will the New ICBC Insurance System Affect Your Rates?

 - You must list any and all potential drivers, in or out of your home when you renew your insurance and the driving “score” of all drivers are combined to make up the total risk for the car being insured

 - The use of the vehicle (business or pleasure) and how often you use your vehicle.

 In order to calculate your new rates, ICBC has provided an online BC insurance calculator that, through a series of questions, provides you with a “driver type” and estimates your new insurance rate.

 Questions About British Columbia’s Laws?

 Do you have any questions for the team at Spraggs?
-Leave a comment below — we’d love to hear from you.
+We’d love to hear from you.
 And, as always, if you have any questions about motor vehicle collisions, be sure to contact one of our ICBC lawyers in Vancouver.